cmnstmntmn/style-book/README.md

 --color: color(red shade(50%))
 ```

-in order to not depend on any of postcss, less, etc, having in mind  #1 (that a compiled css file with comments will be used as the input) there should be a way to keep traking the vars ... maybe **source maps** is a viable solution.
+in order to not depend on any of postcss, less, etc, having in mind  #1 (that a compiled css file with comments will be used as the input) there should be a way to keep traking the vars ... maybe **source maps** is a viable solution; this way will have `style.css.map` that stores comments and variable names and `styles.css` that holds values. all we have to do is to ping-pong between these two.

 ## Example